 Apart from basic health care services, the Health Centre team is overseeing the following activities, or has been instrumental in starting them off:

-- training village women as Village Health Workers and supervising their work;
+- Training village women as Village Health Workers and supervising their work;

-- monthly child growth monitoring for under-fives, including nutritional advice
+- Monthly child growth monitoring for under-fives, including nutritional advice;

-- working with the schools on health education and carrying out health checks on Auroville and village children via the schools;
+- Working with the schools on health education and carrying out health checks on Auroville and village children via the schools;

-- maintaining the 3 -bed in-patient facility.
+- Maintaining the daytime 3 -bed patient facility;

-"At present the Health Centre treats over 30,000 patients a year, 10% of whom are Aurovilians," says Albert.
-"It has become a major task to raise the funds to run it.
-We have a laboratory with all facilities, an X-ray machine and a small operating theatre.
-There are qualified doctors available between 9.00- 1300 and doctors' consultation is provided till 5:30 PM.
-A nurse is available on duty for 24 hours daily..
+At present the Health Centre treats 13,000 to 15,000 patients a year, 10% of whom are Aurovilians.
+It has become a major task to raise the funds to run it.
+With the generous help of donors ,the Health Centre is operating today with a full-fledged laboratory, an X-ray machine and a small operating theatre.
+Qualified doctors are on duty till 5.30 pm.

 After 5.30 pm, emergency cases usually need to be taken to one of the bigger medical institutes nearby or else to Government hospitals in Pondicherry.